First year students at a Welcome Week event performing the CARDS cheer

 1st UP

-Small group peer mentioring with other first-gen students plus workshops to develop your college knowledge & personal skills.
+Small group peer mentoring with other first-gen students plus workshops to develop your college knowledge & personal skills.

 Small group peer mentoring & a one-on-one meeting with a success coach.